clemenkok/cloudstellation/README.md

 What I learnt:

 - When writing my ```.yaml``` file to describe my infrastructure, I learnt about intrinsic functions and how we ahve to use intrinsic functions to pass certain data around (as ARNs have not been generated).
 - Importance of iterative development: develop one stage at a time.
-I eventually switched back to using the console.
+I eventually decided to try a simpler project first (see below) before coming back to this.
 (Also, I should label my architecture...)